jgrimm3/Recommenter/README.md

 # Recommenter
 Custom Youtube recommendations based on video transcripts and video comments.
-Information Retrieval Project
+Project website with dependancies, datasets and run instructions can be found here https://jgrimm3.github.io/Recommenter/